COSEWIC Aboriginal Traditional Knowledge Subcommittee (ATKSC) Member Biographies

+Dan has in-excess of 10 years post-secondary education and has various degrees, diplomas and certificates in Natural Resources Management, Ecology and water and wastewater management from University College of the North, Red River College, University of Ottawa, and the University of Manitoba.
 He has worked for both industry and all three levels of government in the natural resources and environment field.
 Dan has worked for Tolko Forest Industries, the Canadian Forest Service, Manitoba Conservation, and the Whitemouth River Conservation District, amongst others.
 Dan has also worked for the RCMP and the Canadian Forces as an Officer.
-In addition to his farm operation, he has 10 years experience as a consultant to First Nations Bands and Northern Affairs Communities in Manitoba regarding community development, environment and hydro generation issues, and has owned and operated an eco- and Aboriginal -tourism guiding business in Eastern and Northern Manitoba, and North-western Ontario.
+In addition to his farm operation, he has 10 years of experience as a consultant to First Nations Bands and Northern Affairs Communities in Manitoba regarding community development, environment and hydro generation issues, and has owned and operated an eco- and Aboriginal -tourism guiding business in Eastern and Northern Manitoba, and Northwestern Ontario.

 Sue has worked extensively with First Nation communities for the last twenty years in environmental related fields and has made numerous First Nation contacts.
 Sue has her Bachelors of Science degree with her major focusing on biology and a minor in chemistry and her Masters degree in Environment and Management.